 Do Geishas Still Exist in Japan?

-You may have heard of geishas through Western films and old-style Japanese movies.
-But do geishas still exist in Japan?
+You may have heard of geishas through Western films or classic Japanese stories—but do geishas still exist in Japan today?

 Geisha Etymology